dprint/dprint/docs/home.md

 ### Multi-line arguments and parameters

-When the first parameter or argument is placed on a different line than the open parenthesis, the entire argument or parameter list will be come multi-line.
+When the first parameter or argument is placed on a different line than the open parenthesis, the entire argument or parameter list will become multi-line.

 For example: